SpikingMamba: Towards Energy-Efficient Large Language Models via Knowledge Distillation from Mamba: Experiments

 \section{Experiments}

-To evaluate the effectiveness, efficiency, and generalization capabilities of SpikingMamba, we conduct experiments across multiple settings.
+To evaluate the effectiveness, efficiency, and generalization capabilities of SpikingMamba, we conduct experiments across multiple settings (The detailed experimental setup is provided in the section \ref{apx.experiment.setup}).
 We first assess zero-shot accuracy on general reasoning tasks and measure generative performance using perplexity on standard language modeling benchmarks.
 Next, we analyze the energy efficiency of SpikingMamba under various configurations.
 Finally, ablation studies further validate the contribution of each component and the distillation pipeline.
-The detailed experimental setup is provided in the Appendix \ref{apx.experiment.setup}.